turinglabsorg/datahub-learn/network-documentation/near/tutorials/stake/1-project_overview.md

 I believe in the philosophy of the "proof is in the pudding".
 In this tutorial series we will be building a real world smart contract called the [STAKE](https://github.com/oysterpack/oysterpack-near-stake-token) token.
 The goals for this tutorial series are:
-1. share with you my approach to architect, design, and code smart contracts in Rust
+1. showcase the [STAKE](https://github.com/oysterpack/oysterpack-near-stake-token) token project on how to monetize NEAR smart contracts
-2. take you step by step through designing, coding, and testing on the [STAKE](https://github.com/oysterpack/oysterpack-near-stake-token) token project.
+2. share with you my approach to architect, design, and code smart contracts in Rust
-3. share with you design patterns and best practices I have learned while working on the STAKE token project
+3. take you step by step through designing, coding, and testing on the [STAKE](https://github.com/oysterpack/oysterpack-near-stake-token) token project.
-4. show you how to monetize your smart contracts using the STAKE token
+4. share with you design patterns and best practices I have learned while working on the STAKE token project
-5. to make this a collaborative experience with the community
+5. make this a collaborative experience with the community

 Regarding the last point, I welcome community participation on the [STAKE](https://github.com/oysterpack/oysterpack-near-stake-token) open source project.